 Make the most of your Full Text Collections and database subscriptions.
 Thomson Reuters Links.

-As a part of your Web of Knowledge access, you can set up links to navigate back and forth between Web of Knowledge records and the corresponding full-text documents and references your library subscribes to.
+As a part of your Web of Science subscription, you can set up links to navigate back and forth between Web of Science records and the corresponding full-text documents and references your library subscribes to.

 Full Text Links